Rashad19/Cryptography/README.md

 .
 .

-n: We want to 2 sequences with letters encrypted by the same ki and we calculate the average I.C value between the two
+n: We want to n sequences with letters encrypted by the same ki and we calculate the average I.C value between them

 ### Frequency Analysis